 Valves – Rockers open and close valves as the engine moves through the cycle.

-So when the timing is out, lots of things don’t happen when they’re supposed to, valves don’t open or aren’t closed.
+So when the timing is out, lots of things don’t happen when they’re supposed to.
+Valves don’t open or aren’t closed.
 But most importantly, the plug doesn’t fire at the correct time.
-The engine is designed to run clockwise, and to fire the plug only when the piston is past TDC (third stroke power).
+The engine is designed to run clockwise and fire the plug only when the piston is past TDC (third stroke power).